cjdbarlow/bedside-notebook/anaesthesia/obs/luscs.md

 	* Contraindicated in pre-eclampsia
 	* Can give half IV, half IM
 * Carboprost 250μg IM
+	* Contraindicated IV
+	* Contraindicated in asthma
-Contraindicated IV.
-Can be given every 15 minutes up to 8 doses.
+	* Can be given every 15 minutes up to 8 doses.
 * Sulprostone 500μg; given at 100μg/hr.